 13. Any Individual who Reports a complaint to the Freestyle Canada Independent Third Party or who gives evidence in an investigation may not be subject to reprisal or retaliation from any individual or group.
-Any such conduct may constitute Prohibited Behaviour and may be subject to disciplinary proceedings pursuant to the Policy or, as applicable, the policies and procedures of the OSIC.
+Any such conduct may constitute Prohibited Behaviour and may be subject to disciplinary proceedings pursuant to the Policy or, as applicable, the policies and procedures of the Abuse-Free Sport program.